moffzilla/ONAP_LAB/README.md

 ## Requirements

-- Running on Ubuntu Xenial (Cores=2 Mem=8G Root-Disk=30G)
+- Running on Ubuntu Xenial (Cores=8 Mem=16G Root-Disk=160G - minimal)
-- This project has tested it in OpenStack RHOSP 10 and openstack CLI version "openstack 3.11.0"
+- This project has tested it in OpenStack RHOSP 10
-- Please note that we mount an extra volume and use as default for Docker storage.
 - Make sure resources as flavor, image, SSH Keys, Security Groups referenced in the artifacts exist in the selected region.
-- You’ll need OpenStack CLI installed.
+- You’ll need OpenStack CLI installed ( tested with CLI version "openstack 3.11.0")
 - More minimum requirements can be found examining the Playbooys.
 - All use cases required ONAP Base Deployment ( unless indicated at sub-project section )